jayhardee9/darwin-js/README.md

 // Implement on your own
 var options = {
+  // Always copy over best individual without modification
+  // to the next generation.
+  elitism: true,
   fitness: (individual) => {
     // You have the option of returning a Promise here, if
-    // G.A. needs to reach out to the user, say, for a
+    // G.A. needs to asynchronously reach out to the user, say, for a
     // subjective rating.
     return fitness
   },